SpongePowered/SpongeAPI/CONTRIBUTING.md

 -----------------

 * Read the [Contribution Guidelines](https://docs.google.com/document/d/1483QXESTnQ8iGcnsL6sdgv6JWNm5NqZ50OuZUMpvLB0) document
-* Try and keep your PRs to only 1 commit
 * Keep all related changes in a single PR
 * Be descriptive, explain the reasoning behind your changes
 * Document your code (Javadocs)